DBraun/PyTorchTOP-cpumem/README.md

     mkdir build_debug
     cd build_debug
     set DEBUG=1
-    cmake -DCMAKE_PREFIX_PATH=/path/to/libtorch ..
+    cmake -DCMAKE_PREFIX_PATH=/path/to/libtorch-debug-version ..

 Now you can build `build_debug\PyTorchTOP.sln` in Debug mode.
-You should copy the `.pdb` files from the libtorch folder to this repo's `Plugins` folder in order to help with stack traces during debugging.
+You should copy the `.pdb` files from the libtorch-debug-version folder to this repo's `Plugins` folder in order to help with stack traces during debugging.

 ### Neural Style Transfer